j14mp/journal/README.md

-# journal
+# J14MP
-A journal tracking my progress on learning how to program
+This repository serves as a journal to log important events, notes, insights, etc., related to programming.